 "As part of its commitment to ensuring that members have fully understood what they need to do, ICB has produced the following anti-money laundering (AML) guidance.
-ICB head of compliance, Ray Cross who previously worked for the Serious Organised Crime Agency (SOCA), has used his vast experience to put together this comprehensive guidance to assist you in complying with the regulations and carrying out your work at the forefront of our profession.
+ICB's Ray Cross who previously worked for the Serious Organised Crime Agency (SOCA), has used his vast experience to put together this comprehensive guidance to assist you in complying with the regulations and carrying out your work at the forefront of our profession.

 "In addition to the guidance, ICB provides a free telephone support line from which members can obtain further guidance or reassurance.